A topic from the subject of Inorganic Chemistry in Chemistry.

 • Period: A horizontal row in the periodic table.

-• Group: A vertical column in the periodic table containing similar elements
+• Group: A vertical column in the periodic table containing elements with similar properties.

 • Electron Configuration: The distribution of electrons in the orbitals of an atom.